-You may not be able to control what spurs on your death, but you may be able to make a meaningful impact on your experience of dying.
-For example, if your death is at all foreseeable – by a few hours or a few years --- you may be able to make decisions about:
+You may not be able to control what causes your death, but you may be able to make a meaningful impact on your experience of dying.
+For example, if your death is at all foreseeable -- by a few hours or a few years -- you may be able to make decisions about:

 - Where you die.
 Do you want to spend your final days in a hospital, at home, in nursing home, at your child’s home, or another location?

 - Types of medical treatment to receive.
 Would you like to receive every medical option available to treat your illness?
 Are you open to experimental treatments?
 Or would you like treatments that focus on reducing your pain, rather than treating the cause of the illness?

 - Prolonging your life or hastening your death.
 If death is near, do you want your life prolonged as long as possible?
 Or would you like to allow your body to die naturally, without intervention?
 Perhaps you would even like the option to hasten your own death if your quality of life has declined to the point at which you would no longer want to live.

 - Pain control.
 Are there certain drugs you would not take, or other drugs that you definitely would choose to take if it were an option?
 If you had to choose between being lucid and being pain-free, which would you choose?

 - Who will take care of you, medically and personally.
 Do you have a personal physician that your treating physicians should consult?
 Would you prefer to be cared for by a nurse at home?
 If it’s possible, is there a loved one who has offered to care for you at home?

 - Who will make health care decisions on your behalf.
 If you can no longer make your wishes known, who should make medical decisions for you?